afermanian/embedding_with_signatures/README.md

 ### Comparison of embeddings

-This script script_comparison_all_embeddings.py can be launched to get all results of embeddings comparison on Figures ?????.
-You just need to choose a dataset launch
+This script script_comparison_all_embeddings.py can be launched to get all results of embeddings comparison represented in Figures 11, 12 and 13 in [1].
+Choose a dataset and launch the script.
+For example,

 ```bash
 python script_comparison_all_embeddings quick_draw
 ```

-to get a csv files with all results for the Quick, Draw! dataset.
+outputs a csv files with all results for the Quick, Draw! dataset.
 Its columns are ['accuracy','embedding','algo','order','n_features].
 Similarly it can be launched with motion_sense or urban_sound as argument to get the results of the other dataset.